arbenson/ScHoLP-Tutorial/README.md

 This produces the another text file.
 The key of the configuration is given by the first 4 columns.
 If all are nonnegative integers, then it represents an open tetrahedron (all six edges are present).
 The 0/1/2 refer to

-- 0: an open simplicial tie, i.e., 3-node subset is a triangle but has not appeared in a simplex
+- 0: an open simplicial tie, i.e., a 3-node subset that is a triangle but has not appeared in a simplex
-- 1: a weak simplicial tie, i.e., 3-node subset has appeared in exactly 1 simplex
+- 1: a weak simplicial tie, i.e., a 3-node subset that has appeared in exactly 1 simplex
-- 2: a strong simplicial tie, i.e., 3-node subset has appeared in at least 2 simplices
+- 2: a strong simplicial tie, i.e., a 3-node subset that has appeared in at least 2 simplices

 If the key contains "-1", then the configuration contains exactly 5 edges (which implies exactly 2 triangles).
 If the key contains "-2", the configuration contains 4 edges, and if the key contains a "-3", the configuration contains 3 edges.
 In the latter two cases, we assume that there is a triangle in the 4-node configuration.